aiplanethub/mini-bootcamp-introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/1479-Read and Write Files.md

 ## Reading Data Files

 * It is always good to be able to create a DataFrame by hand.
-But, generally, we don’t create our own data by hand.
+But, generally, we don't make our data by hand.
 We work on the data that already exists.
-* Data exists in a number of formats.
+* Data exists in many formats.
 The most basic of these is the CSV file. **CSV stands for comma-separated-values**.

 ## **What is a CSV file?**